 As the lead coordinator of the G2O initiative, MYAN is actively exploring new partnerships with Maine-based businesses, non-profits, and community organizations to continue to expand this initiative across the state.
 As a host site, you will support a team of young people for a 6-week collaborative project at your organization, investing in both local and emerging professionals for our incoming workforce.
 This summer, G2O will run July 10th-August 17th, 2023 with host site training offered in the spring.
 (Previous Host Sites include Loon Echo Land Trust, The City of Portland, MaineHealth, Healthy Acadia, Young People’s Caucus, ACAP, Somerset Public Health, St.Mary’s Nutrition Center, and many more!)

-If you or your organization are interested in becoming involved in this innovative work-based learning program, please sign up here to receive more information or contact Alastair Lawson at firstname.lastname@example.org.
+If you or your organization are interested in becoming involved in this innovative work-based learning program, apply to become a host site here, or for more information, contact Alastair Lawson at firstname.lastname@example.org.